nocomplexity/FreeAndOpenMachineLearning/whyossml.md

 Developing machine learning knowledge using open science means that publications, data, results, and software is accessible without borders for everyone to learn and build upon.
-Key pillars of open science important for open machine learning are:
+Key pillars of open science important that are for open machine learning are:

--   Open Data:
+*   Open Data
--   Open source software
+*   Open source software
--   Open access
+*   Open access

-This so everyone can validate claims, inspect algorithms used and can created and read machine learning experiments done without large upfront costs.
+Everyone should be able to validate claims, inspect algorithms used and can created and read machine learning experiments.
+All without large upfront costs.
 Transparency is needed for trust.
 This also accounts for machine learning applications, algorithms and frameworks used.

 For real open machine learning applications providing real transparency in terms of explaining how results are created is a complex problem.
-This is a direct result of how some type of machine learning algorithms work.
+This is a direct result of how some types of machine learning algorithms work.
 The current generation of machine learning systems offer tremendous benefits, but their effectiveness is limited by the machine's inability to explain its decisions and actions to users.
 The so called